Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Security/IntegratedWindowsAuth/readme.md

 ## How it works

-1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username, password, and domain) if a secure resource is encountered.
+1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username, password, and domain) if the sample viewer is not being ran on Windows.
-2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates an `ArcGISNetworkCredential` object from the information entered by the user.
+2. On Windows, the currently logged in account will be used (a login prompt will not be shown).
-3. If the user authenticates, the search returns a list of web maps (`ArcGISPortalItem`) and the user can select one to display as a `Map`.
+3. When a search for portal items is performed against an IWA-secured portal, an `ArcGISNetworkCredential` object is created.
-4. On some platforms, the current Windows account is used by default and a login prompt will not be shown if it can authenticate successfully.
+4. If the user authenticates, the search returns a list of web maps (`ArcGISPortalItem`).

 ## Relevant API